 Absolutely not.
 Formal nights are completely optional.
 Want to spend your cruise wearing shorts and a Hawaiian shirt?
 That’s perfectly fine.

 That said, if you don’t want to dress up, it’s best to dine somewhere other than the upscale restaurants or the main dining room during formal night.
-These spots for formal dining, and you’ll be out of place if you show up wearing sneakers and a t-shirt.
+These spots are for formal dining, and you’ll be out of place if you show up wearing sneakers and a t-shirt.

 Are there rules about the swimsuits I can wear?